-Loomis Cemetery has areas that flood occasionally in the spring and during heavy rains.
+- Loomis Cemetery has areas that flood occasionally in the spring and during heavy rains.
 To eliminate flooding, a ditch that runs through the property will be deepened and rerouted.
-In addition, a new ditch and flood retention ponds will be constructed - (\$210,000)

-Replace aged water main and add hydrant to Marina and Yacht Club at Onondaga Lake Park which previously failed in 2016. (\$90,000)

-Replace aging mechanical systems and components at various parks (\$134,000), including:

-Highland Forest and Pratts Falls: replace outdated gasoline and diesel fuel tanks with new double walled tanks with electric fuel pumps with usage monitoring.

-Jamesville Beach: replace a 20 year old hot water heater.

-Zoo: replace a failing cooling tower.

-Retrofit or replace outdated lighting and install additional lighting for safety and security purposes including: Zoo: retrofit outdoor lights around the main pond and replace outdated lights in the primate wing with LEDs. (\$20,000) Beaver Lake: add solar powered lighting at the "Overflow" lot for safety and security. (\$25,000)

-Zoo: Perform study, evaluation and analysis to determine potential water leaks and determine if repairs are necessary.
+In addition, a new ditch and flood retention ponds will be constructed (\$210,000) - Replace aged water main and add hydrant to Marina and Yacht Club at Onondaga Lake Park which previously failed in 2016. (\$90,000) - Replace aging mechanical systems and components at various parks includ250000 - ing Highland Forest and Pratts Falls outdated gasoline and diesel fuel tanks with new double walled tanks with electric fuel pumps with usage monitoring, replace a 20 year old hot water heater at Jamesville Beach, replace a failing cooling tower at the zoo. (\$134,000) - Retrofit or replace outdated lighting and install additional lighting for safety and security purposes including retrofitting outdoor lights at the Zoo around the main pond and replacement of outdated lights in the primate wing with LEDs (\$20,000) as well as adding solar powered lighting at the Beaver Lake "Overflow" lot for safety and security. (\$25,000) - Zoo: Perform study, evaluation and analysis to determine potential water leaks and determine if repairs are necessary.
 Water consumption has increased in recent years. (\$25,000)